Delicate Steve: Collaborations

 As a guitarist, Marion has performed live on stage with Mac DeMarco, Kimbra, Built to Spill, Yeasayer, Dirty Projectors, Sonic Youth's Lee Ranaldo, Dr. Dog, Tune-Yards, Kyp Malone, Khaira Arby, Akron/Family, Ra Ra Riot, Fang Island, Sondre Lerche, Nicole Atkins and Seltzer Boys (a supergroup consisting of Yeasayer and Suckers members).

 Marion also collaborated with Paul Simon on his 2015 album Stranger to Stranger.

 In 2017, Marion joined the Growlers as a guitarist for their City Club world tour.

 Marion collaborated with Amen Dunes to record guitar on the 2018 album Freedom.
 The record was met with positive critical acclaim, earning the title of “Best New Music” from Pitchfork.
 Uproxx critic Steven Hyden wrote, "With Marion’s understated but assertive guitar acting as the album's focal point, Freedom recalls the arena-ready, widescreen sweep of U2 or the Verve".

 In 2019, Marion joined the Black Keys as a guitarist on their Let's Rock Tour.

+Film Scoring & Visual Media

+In 2022, Marion collaborated with animator and director Joe Cappa on the short film DELICATE STEVE – SCOOBY SNACK featuring the song "I Can Fly Away" from After Hours, which subsequently went viral on Instagram and TikTok.

+In 2024, Marion worked with Cappa again on the music video for "I'll Be There" from Delicate Steve Sings, along with a series of promotional videos for the album release.

+In 2025, Marion composed original music and licensed the Delicate Steve track "Friends" for Adult Swim's Haha, You Clowns.

+In 2026, Marion composed the score to the Spike Jonze ad "The Shape of Dreams" starring Zendaya.